rasulkarimov/jenkins-dynamic-nodes/README.md

-# simple Ci/Cd pipeline by Jenkins Dynamic nodes on docker
+## Ci/Cd pipeline by Jenkins Dynamic nodes on docker
 * Docker image for dynamic jenkins with packages and credentials for managing kubernetes cluster will be required.
 Dockerfile example for this image:
 ~~~